ericcwlaw/service-catalog/services/hello-world.md

 return po.request("hello.world", 10000, event.toMap()).getBody();
 ```

+# Database

+This service does not encapsulate a database

 # Input

 This function uses the untyped LambdaFunction with headers and a generic object payload.